container-storage-interface/spec/spec.md

 Otherwise `NodeExpandVolume` MUST be called after successful `NodePublishVolume`.

+If a plugin only supports expansion via the `VolumeExpansion.OFFLINE` capability, then the volume MUST first be taken offline and expanded via `ControllerExpandVolume` (see `ControllerExpandVolume` for more details), and then node-staged or node-published before it can be expanded on the node via `NodeExpandVolume`.

 ```protobuf
 message NodeExpandVolumeRequest {
   // The ID of the volume.
 This field is REQUIRED.